satif722-rgb/RAG-Model/Readme.md

 ).flatten()

-Top relevant chunks are selected.
+Top-K relevant chunks are selected.

-7️⃣ Answer Generation (RAG)
+3️⃣ Answer Generation

-Retrieved chunks are passed to the LLM to generate a grounded answer.
+The retrieved chunks are passed to the LLM along with the question.

 def inference(prompt):
     r = requests.post("http://localhost:11434/api/generate", json={